hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

 I will discuss four approaches to deal with these definitions.

-## In line definition
+## Inline definition
-The definition is inline right at the reference point as shown below.
+With inline definition, the definition is inline right at the reference point, as shown below:

 ```yaml
 schema: